dbaelz/Konclik/README.md

 Issues, contributions and Kotlin/Native expertise are very welcome.

 ## Build the project
-The `native` submodule can be build with the integrated Gradle wrapper.
+The project consists of three gradle submodules:
+- `native`
+  * The actual library developed with Kotlin/Native
-* Execute the `build` task to download all dependencies including Kotlin/Native and build the project.
+  * To build it, just execute the `build` task of Gradle.
+This task downloads all dependencies including Kotlin/Native and creates the library (klib) file.
+- `example`
+  * Includes an example usage provided with an executable
+  * Use the `assemble` task to build the executable in the `build` directory.
+Afterwards, it can be used as CLI application
+- `jvm`
-* Use the `run` task to execute the main function of the example project without args The `jvm` submodule adds the source code from the native submodule to the classpath.
+  * This module adds the source code from the native and example submodules to the classpath.
 It's currently used to just run the example on the JVM.
 In the future it will also build the JAR.

 ## DSL Example/Usage
 The DSL is still WIP and might be changed in the future.
-At the moment, some basic features are supported.
+At the moment, the basic features required to build a CLI application are supported.
 The DSL consists of:
 - `konclikApp`: The CLI app
   * The app provides optional `metadata`
   * A app consists of one or more `command` entries